makehumancommunity/makehuman-static-website/content/about/ecosystem.md

 * [MakeTarget]({{< relref "../Assets/CreatingAssets/MakeTarget" >}}): A tool for creating morphs
 * MakeSkin: A tool for creating materials, such as skins

+Note that these tools are also bundled with MPFB, so if you already have MPFB installed, you do not need to download the standalone versions.